monktastic/hackmd/philosophy/love-verified.md

 # Love, verified

-According to the mystical view, reality is radically alive and fundamentally miraculous, your every action has cosmic consequence, and everything somehow hinges on the Love you dare express.
+According to the mystical view, reality is radically alive and sacred, your every action has cosmic consequence, and _everything_ somehow hinges on the Love you dare express.
 It is supposedly our inability to realize these truths that lies at the heart of the converging crises of our day.

-As beautiful as these ideas may be, they seem logically impossible to verify — and so they are relegated to the status of _religious_ "truths."
+As beautiful as these ideas may sound, they seem logically impossible to verify — and so they are relegated to the status of _religious_ "truths."
 Therefore, even if they _can_ somehow be known definitively — and moreover, our doing so matters in ways that we can scarcely fathom — our culture is presently unable to take this possibility seriously enough to make the necessary difference.

-Therefore, I believe it is urgent for those who claim to have such knowledge to communicate not only the insights themselves, but more importantly _how_ such definite knowledge could even be possible, in a way that our rationally-based culture can digest and integrate.
+Therefore, I believe it is urgent for those who claim to have such knowledge to communicate not only the insights themselves, but more importantly _how_ such knowledge could even be possible, in a way that our rationally-based culture can digest and integrate.
 Such communication may have a vital role to play in the very survival of our species.

 This piece is an attempt at such communication.
 I cannot _prove_ that such knowledge is possible, but I can hint at how it is, such that others may be encouraged to confirm it for themselves.